Wave Topology in Hall MHD: Eigenmode Degeneracies

 These are precisely the warm generalizations of the parallel propagating cold Hall MHD modes in Eqs.~(\ref{Eq:cold-mahajan-values}) and (\ref{Eq:cold-mahajan-vectors}).
-For finite temperature, however, things are more interesting.
+For finite temperature, however, the spectrum is more interesting.
 Now that we are in this parameter subspace, we can observe that there exist potential degeneracies $\zeta k_{z0}^{\pm} = \nu_{\pm}$.
 This holds true for,

 which is precisely the Weyl point found by Fu et al.~\cite{Fu} and displayed in Figs. \ref{Fig:weyl2D} and \ref{Fig:weyl3D}.
-Evidently since $\nu_{\pm} > 0$ only one of the $\pm$ branches is possible at a time, with $\zeta > 1 \,(+)$ or $\zeta < 1\,(-)$.
-The dispersion relations of the degenerate eigenmodes form a Dirac cone near the Weyl point in $\mathbf{k}$-space (see Fig.~\ref{Fig:dirac-cone}).
-At the Weyl point, the degenerate pair of eigenfrequencies becomes non-smooth with respect to variation in $\mathbf{k}$.
-How non-smoothness of the eigenfrequencies at the Weyl point arises from the forms given in Eq.~(\ref{Eq:eigenvalues}) is shown in Appendix \ref{App:B}.
+Evidently, since $\nu_{\pm} > 0$, only one of the $\pm$ branches is possible at a time, with $\zeta > 1 \,(+)$ or $\zeta < 1\,(-)$.
+The dispersion relations of the degenerate eigenmodes form a Dirac cone near the Weyl point in $\mathbf{k}$-space as shown in Fig.~\ref{Fig:dirac-cone}.
+At the Weyl point, the degenerate pair of eigenfrequencies becomes nonsmooth with respect to variation in $\mathbf{k}$.
+How nonsmoothness of the eigenfrequencies at the Weyl point arises from the forms given in Eq.~(\ref{Eq:eigenvalues}) is shown in Appendix \ref{App:C}.

 No resonance between $\nu_{\pm}$ is possible for $\tau > 0$.
 A resonance between $\nu_{+} = \nu_{-}$ would require $\tau = 0$, reverting back to ideal MHD.
 A resonance between $\zeta k_{z} = 0$ would require either $\zeta = 0$, reverting back to cold Hall MHD, or $k_{z} = 0$, implying $\mathbf{k} = 0$ and placing us at the origin where all of the frequencies are trivially degenerate.